NardJ/Tin-Whistle-Helper/README.md

 1) Install Python **3** from https://www.python.org/downloads/ if needed.

-2) Download the source code in zip or tar.gz.
+2) Download the source code of Tin-Whistle-Helper in zip or tar.gz format.
 Unpack to a suitable folder.

 3) Install fluidsynth - not sure if this is needed:
    * Linux: ```apt-get install fluidsynth```